mantidproject/documents/Project-Management/CoreTeam/workspace-notes.md

 1. No way of defining a region of interest and inconsistent handling of masking.
    - Masking or bin masking may or may not be respected by algorithms.
    - Generalized 'selection' object attachable to workspace?
+1. No design for associating workspaces. i.e. This Workspace is the transmission run associated with this sample run Workspace.
+Potentially, this would not need to be solved at the Workspace level, but we definitely need better functionality at the user level.